 In other words, people’s movements are rapidly being borderless, but there is the system of each country that is far behind it and dragging the past.

-There are more and more cases which those people who move around the world aim for differences in systems between nations.
-As an extreme example, it can point out that the refugee problem which bothers many developed countries around the world.
-As already mentioned, there are many similar cases such as working holiday students and international students who aim to obtain permanent residence, or especially women who hopefully intend international marriages.
+There are more and more cases where those people who move around the world aim for differences in systems between nations.
+As an extreme example, we can look at the refugee problem which troubles many developed countries around the world.
+As already mentioned, there are many similar cases such as working holiday students and international students who aim to obtain permanent residency, or especially women who hopefully intend international marriages.

 Let us take a closer look at disparities which cannot be ignored.
-They are mostly seen in living conditions based on differences in social security systems and wage levels in the reality.
+They are mostly seen in living conditions based on differences in social security systems and wage levels.

-At the beginning of my “middle-year study abroad” in Australia, especially the extent of my worry was that how to manage the coming a couple of years.
-Therefore, the result of more later years was totally out of my sight.
-In that sense, as if it was a tightrope walk, and my fate completely depended upon the performance of each semester of university.
-So, frankly speaking, I did not concern too much about the future outcomes in 10 or 20 years later.
+At the beginning of my middle year study abroad in Australia, the extent of my worry was especially how to manage the coming couple of years.
+Therefore the result of more later years was totally out of my sight.
+In that sense, it was like a tightrope walk, and my fate completely depended upon the performance of each semester of university.
+So, frankly speaking, I was not concerned too much about the future outcomes 10 or 20 years later.

-However, when a certain period is passed, for instance, it comes to experience the phenomenon that the reward for the same labor is very different before and after the movement between countries.
+However, when a certain period is passed, for instance, we can experience the phenomenon that the reward for the same labour is very different before and after the movement between countries.

 For instance, as of 2020, Australia’s statutory minimum wage is 19.84 Australian dollars or around 1,500 Japanese yen.
-In Japan, the national average of minimum wages is 902 yen.
-This means that the difference between two minimum wages is as larger as about 70 percent.
+In Japan, the national average minimum wage is 902 yen.
+This means that the difference between two minimum wages is as large as about 70 percent.
 Although there is a difference in price levels, even temporary visitors from Japan to Australia will be affected by this difference.

-In addition, if one obtains permanent residence and becomes subject to social security, a higher level of unemployment benefits can be obtained, and after becoming older and entering a pension life, the difference among the levels of public pension payment also occurs.
+In addition, if one obtains permanent residency and becomes subject to social security, a higher level of unemployment benefits can be obtained, and after becoming older and entering pension age, the difference among the levels of public pension payment also occurs.

-Whether one’s the first purpose of “travel” is those various disparities, including economic conditions due to differences in these countries, suppose to differ depending on person.
-In fact, for migrant workers their purpose is exactly the wage gap between countries, this is why they are moving internationally.
+Whether one’s first purpose of travel is those various disparities, including economic conditions due to differences in these countries, differs depending on the person.
+In fact, for migrant workers their purpose is exactly the wage gap between countries.
+This is why they are moving internationally.

-In any rate, once one starts to think seriously about journey, you become to make action after carefully researching various differences, including the investigation of visa conditions of the destination.
+In any rate, once one starts to think seriously about journey, you start to make actions after carefully researching various differences, including the investigation of visa conditions of the destination.
 Therefore, it is inevitable that such gaps between countries must be noted.

 Of course, there are reasons for those differences among political and institutional levels.
-And if you had permanent residence in two countries, as mentioned above, the “iron law of securing means of living ” would also become dual and you become able to have a life dispersing either benefits or risks.
+And if you had permanent residency in two countries, as mentioned above, the iron law of securing means of living would also become dual and you would become able to have a life dispersing either benefits or risks.

-As I mentioned earlier, I am a man, like an old-fashion species, who want to keep choosing my country.
-Although this style depends on what includes in the word my, I rather feel the real pleasure in the experience of the next dimension pursuing both sides of the duality.
+As I mentioned earlier, I am a man, like an old fashioned species, who wants to keep choosing my country.
+Although this style depends on what is meant by the word my, I rather feel the real pleasure in the experience of the next dimension pursuing both sides of the duality.
 In addition, in the business world, this my means obviously my profit maximization, and then it is vigorously pursued.

-Such a trend and the need are not the matter to change any longer even if COVID-19 makes a gigantic obstacle.
+Such a trend and the need will not change even if COVID-19 makes a gigantic obstacle.

-Hence to handle a country as a matter of choice is the main theme of the book; Fly High, and the more the cannot-choose is forced, the ” higher fly” would be desired.
+Hence to think a country as a matter of choice is the main theme of the book: Fly High, and the more the cannot-choose is forced, the ” higher fly” would be desired.